chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

 Super easy:
+            0 REQUIREMENTS
             1 DOWNLOAD FILES
             2 DRAG AND DROP
             3 OPEN TERMINAL TO "LAUNCH" THE TURNOFF PROGRAM 4 CHECK IF PROCESS IS RUNNING AND DISABLE IT 5 EXTRA: PERSONALIZE TIME INTERVAL

+0 REQUIREMENTS: INSTALL BREW AND LAUNCHTL

+Follow the steps in: https://brew.sh/ to install Brew.
+Afterwards, you need to install launchctl. for doing that, open your terminal and type the following:

+            brew instal launchctl

 1 DOWNLOAD FILES